Spencer Steer Preview, Player Props: Reds vs. Angels

-After going 2-for-4 with a double in his last game, Spencer Steer and the Cincinnati Reds take on the Los Angeles Angels (who will hand the ball to Lucas Giolito) at 9:38 PM ET on Monday.
+Spencer Steer -- 2-for-4 with a double in his last game -- will be in action for the Cincinnati Reds versus the Los Angeles Angels, with Lucas Giolito on the mound, on August 22 at 9:38 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double) against the Blue Jays.
+In his most recent appearance, he had two hits (going 2-for-4 with a double) against the Blue Jays.

 Spencer Steer Game Info & Props vs. the Angels